Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ministries and agencies should immediately review the flood release procedures of reservoirs to avoid cascading floods caused by heavy rainfall from the post-storm circulation.

-The Deputy Prime Minister also noted that it is necessary to maintain good communication channels between the forward command post, ministries, branches, authorities at all levels and forces to promptly direct the deployment of forces and means to respond promptly to situations that arise.
+The Deputy Prime Minister also noted the need to maintain good communication channels between the forward command post, ministries, agencies, all levels of government, and forces to promptly direct the deployment of forces and resources to respond to any situations that may arise.

 Nguyen Thoi